bcanseco/borja.io/README.md

   </a>
 </p>

-> The most over-engineered personal site on the internet.
+> A React-powered personal site that gets statically generated as a blazing fast™ PWA.
+All with a single webpack config file.

 ## Getting started ☕